stutzsolucoes/taffyGroup/README.md

 ##Example

-If we have data like below:
+If we have data likes below:

 ```javascript
 var db = TAFFY([{name:"New York",state:"WA",nation:"USA"},